AElfProject/AElf/docs-sphinx/reference/acs/acs3.md

 }
 ```

-The orgnaization determines how to deal with the proposal according to the data:
+The organization determines how to deal with the proposal according to the data:

-* the minimal approval the proposal can be released.
+* minimal_approval_threshold - the minimal approval count for the proposal to be released.
-* The most rejection amount the proposal can tolerate.
+* maximal_rejection_threshold - the maximal rejection count for the proposal to be released.
-* The most abstention amount the proposal can tolerate.
+* maximal_abstention_threshold - the maximal abstention count for the proposal to be released.
-* the minimal vote amount the proposal is valid.
+* minimal_vote_threshold - the minimal total vote count for the proposal to be released.

 Interfaces referencing organization in ACS3:

-* ChangeOrganizationThreshold，its paramenter is ProposalReleaseThreshold that is used to modify the threshold.
-Of course, this method also needs permission control；
+* ChangeOrganizationThreshold -  used to modify the organization release threshold.
-* ChangeOrganizationProposerWhiteList, The organization can restrict which addresses can create proposals.
-Its parameter is ProposerWhiteList, defined in acs3.proto, which is actually an Address list;
+* ChangeOrganizationProposerWhiteList - used to restrict which addresses can create proposals.
-* CreateProposalBySystemContract, The original intention is that the system contract can create a proposal via the virtual address, that is, there are some senders have privileges, and must be a contract:
+* CreateProposalBySystemContract - used to create a proposal, which is only available to system contracts (built-in contracts)

 The type of APIs mentioned above is action, there are some APIs with type View used to query:

-* GetProposal is used to get the proposal detailed information.
+* GetProposal - used to get the proposal detailed information.
-* ValidateOrganizationExist is used to check if the organization exists in a contract.
+* ValidateOrganizationExist - used to check if the organization exists in a contract.
-* ValidateProposerInWhiteList is used to check if the address is in the whitelist of a organization.
+* ValidateProposerInWhiteList - used to check if the address is in the whitelist of an organization.

 ## Implementation

 It is assumed here that there is only one organization in a contract, that is, there is no need to specifically define the Organization type.
 Since the organization is not explicitly declared and created, the organization's proposal whitelist does not exist.
-The process here is that the voter must use a certain token to vote.
+The process here is
+that the voter must use a certain token to vote.

 For simplicity, only the core methods CreateProposal, Approve, Reject, Abstain, and Release are implemented here.